bLeadDev/GrbDiff/README.md

+# Explaination

+This repo is adapted from the repo https://github.com/dennevi/GrbDiff In this repo, there are some functionalities added like XOR export and detail view.
+The functions DO NOT work properly if uncarefully used.
+Use the functions as follows:

+## XOR export
+For XOR export, one must activate the "Yellow and Blue on Black background" in the png export field.
+If this is selected and the checkbox is ticked, the XOR export is done.
+As of now, there is no pure white but some kind of gray.

+## Detail View
+To use the detail view, change the color theme in png export to "Green Copper Layers on White background".
+When this is selected and the detail view checkbox is ticked, there is a detail export done.
+A folder is created with a grayscale difference picture of all differences of both layers.
+As of now, every layer gets added here.
+This function was only tested with one layer checked.

+# TODOs
+There are a lot of strange things going on.
+IMHO, it would be best to create a gerber diff and not to change this to PNGs already, so one could exactly see which lines are only in grb1, grb2 and in both of the files.
+Therefore, a structural analysis would be needed.
+With this approach a whole lot of information gets lost in every step.

+# BELOW IS THE ORIGINAL EXPLAINATION FROM THE FORKED GIT REPO

 # GrbDiff - Visualize changes in Gerber files

 This is a wrapper for GerbV written in Python intended to make it easier for me to compare two versions of gerber files.
 I couldn\'t find a free and open-source diff-tool for gerber files so I threw togheter my own.